-Provisions for claims incurred but not reported ("IBNR") are estimated using a range of chain ladder statistical methods.
+Provisions for claims incurred but not reported ("IBNR") are estimated using a range of modified chain ladder and Bornhuetter-Ferguson statistical methods.
 Such methods extrapolate the development of paid and incurred claims for each accident year based upon observed development of earlier years.